MaltheOlsen/Installation/Oxidized/README.md

 sudo ./Oxidized-AutoInstall.sh
 ```

+# ⚙️ Add devices to your Oxi and configure a SSL cert
+Configure /etc/oxidized/devices.db, and proper SSL certificate

 # 🛠️ Script Behavior
- - The script will automatically handle the installation of all required dependencies (Semaphore, MariaDB). 🏗️
+ - The script will automatically handle the installation of all required dependencies. 🏗️
  - If any step fails, the script will stop and print an error message. ⚠️
  - After a successful installation, a "completed successfully" message will appear in green. 🎉